Tom McCall Waterfront Park: Salmon Street Springs

 Salmon Street Springs and the John Yeon building anchor the area north of Hawthorne Bridge.
 The fountain is set in a concrete plaza, which includes a set of sitting steps that leads to a viewing area over the river.

 John Yeon Building

 The current occupant of the historic John Yeon building, which abuts the fountain to the south, is the Portland Rose Festival Foundation.
 This area also acts as the moorage and embarking site for the Portland Spirit, a small cruise ship that provides 2-hour trips on the Willamette River.

-The Central Lawn
+The central lawn

 The central lawn is a dominant feature of the park, extending from Salmon Street Springs to the Burnside Bridge.
 The lawn is used most intensively during the summer by a series of outdoor festivals and events.